Taunton, Massachusetts: Healthcare and utilities

 Taunton is home to the Morton Hospital and Medical Center, located on Washington Street, just north of the city center.

 Taunton State Hospital is a psychiatric hospital located on Hodges Avenue.
 One of its historic old buildings had to be demolished after it was severely damaged by fire in 2006.
-This hospital is now one of the very few mental health hospitals in Massachusetts for longer-term, in-patient care of psychiatric patients.
+This hospital is now one of the very few mental health hospitals in Massachusetts for longer-term inpatient psychiatric care.

 Electricity is provided to residents by the Taunton Municipal Lighting Plant (TMLP), located in the south end.
 The city has a municipal water system, with a treatment plant and water supply in nearby Lakeville, as well as a public sewer system with a treatment plant on West Water Street in the south end of the city, discharging into the Taunton River.

 Transportation

 Taunton is the central highway hub of southeastern Massachusetts.
 Much of the eastern parts of the state's major highways intersect and/or run through the city, especially at its center.
 US 44, MA 138, and MA 140 intersect at Taunton Green, the square at Taunton's center.
 MA 140 is also accessible from the eastern neighborhood of the city, popularly referred to as "East Taunton."
 Additionally, MA 24 and MA 140 intersect near East Taunton, and it is at that junction that Route 140 ceases to be a two-lane divided freeway from the south and becomes a smaller state highway to the north.
 Interstate 495 runs through the northern portion of Taunton, unofficially referred to as "North Taunton", and parallel to Myles Standish Industrial Park, Taunton's main industrial park.

 Various smaller routes run through other parts of the city.
 These include a small portion of MA 104, close to the Taunton-Raynham city limits, and MA 79, close to the Taunton-Berkley-Lakeville (Plymouth County) city-town-county limits.
 Taunton is the western terminus of MA 104.
 It merges into US 44 after entering the city.

 Taunton has one MBTA Commuter Rail station – East Taunton station.
 The proposed second phase of the South Coast Rail project would add a stop near Downtown Taunton on Dean Street.
 The Greater Attleboro Taunton Regional Transit Authority (GATRA) provides bus mass transit.
 The Middleboro Secondary and New Bedford Main Line freight rail lines pass through Taunton.

 Taunton has its own municipal airport, serving mostly smaller craft and occasional commuter jets.
 The nearest airport with national airline service is T.F.
 Green Airport in Rhode Island, and the nearest international service is at Logan International Airport in Boston.